johnpcooper/muxoperator/README.md

 # muxoperator
 This is a package to operate the Elveflow Mux Wire solenoid valve driver.
+The solenoid has two states, on or off, which control whether power is being supplied to the solenoid valve.
+When on, constant pressure is supplied through the valve to the microfluidic chip output.
+When off, the microfluidic chip is exposed to atmospheric pressure.
+This package enables the creation of simple scripts using two functions, switch_valve() turns valves on and off and pulse_valve() which allows a pressure pulse with specified delay and duration for applications like pneumatic pumping.

 Aside from some common Python modules (ctypes, array, threading), this package requires Elveflow64, a package written by Elveflow for operating their devices using Python.
 This package downloads with an installation of Elveflow's SDK.
 Follow the instructions of